Dave Grohl: Foo Fighters (1994–present)

-Grohl's initial post-Nirvana activity
+Initial post-Nirvana activity

+Following Cobain's death, Grohl went into isolation and retreated for several months, unsure of what to do next, and moved to County Kerry, Ireland.
+In a 2022 interview, Grohl said:

-Following Cobain's death in April 1994, Grohl retreated, unsure what to do.
-In October 1994, he scheduled studio time at Robert Lang Studios, and quickly recorded a fifteen-track demo.
+In October 1994, he scheduled studio time at Robert Lang Studios and quickly recorded a fifteen-track demo.
 With the exception of a single guitar part on "X-Static" played by Greg Dulli of the Afghan Whigs, Grohl performed all of the instruments himself.

 Grohl wondered if his future might be in drumming for other bands.
 In November, Grohl took a brief turn with Tom Petty and the Heartbreakers, including a performance on Saturday Night Live.
 He declined an invitation to become Petty's permanent drummer.
 Grohl was also rumored as a possible replacement for Pearl Jam drummer Dave Abbruzzese and performed with the band for a song or two at three shows during Pearl Jam's March 1995 Australian tour.
 However, by then, Pearl Jam had already settled on ex-Red Hot Chili Peppers drummer Jack Irons, and Grohl had other solo plans.